Meghanaramesha/JPA/GitBook_Content/Influencers/Publishing_PR_Influencer_Agencies/Harry_Phokou/YouTube/017_How This Indie Game Went Viral The Baby in Yellows 300 Million Download Strategy  Greg Lee.md

+---
+title: "How This Indie Game Went Viral The Baby in Yellows 300 Million Download Strategy  Greg Lee"
+---

 # How This Indie Game Went Viral: The Baby in Yellow’s 300 Million Download Strategy | Greg Lee

 **YouTube URL:** https://www.youtube.com/watch?v=8QnwNnsPrp4